com-480-data-visualization/com-480-naruto/README.md

 ### 3. Character Statistics 📊

 #### Data Storytelling
-- Visualizing character statistics across different books gives insight into how their abilities evolve over time.
+- Visualizing character statistics across different time periods (specifically, 3 official books for different time periods) gives insight into how their abilities evolve over time and help compare the characters to each other.

 #### Tools
 - D3 examples repository
 - Libraries: `d3.min.js`

 #### Ideas
-- **Filtering**: Allow users to select a subset of characters (e.g., via checkboxes) to reduce visual clutter.
+- **Filtering**: Allow users to select a subset of characters (e.g., via checkboxes) to reduce visual noise.

 ---

 ### 4. Character Cards (Profiles) 🪪

 #### Data Storytelling
-- Profiles of main characters featuring their pictures and short biographies.
+- Profiles of the main characters featuring their pictures and short biographies.

 #### Tools